Updated August 25, 2019.

 9. Initial Marketing Spend: $5,000

-- You must expend a minimum of $5,000 to develop and implement an opening advertising campaign beginning two weeks prior to opening and ending two weeks after your opening within your Marketing Area (“Initial Marketing Spend”).
+- You must expend a minimum of $5,000 to develop and implement an opening advertising campaign beginning one month prior to opening and ending one month after your opening within your Marketing Area (“Initial Marketing Spend”).

 - The Initial Marketing Spend is in addition to the Advertising Fee and Local Advertising Requirement, and any rebates or commissions earned from suppliers.